Dimiraku/Fortnite-builds/README.md

 ## EVENTS
 v3.6 - 16.2 GB | It's raining meteors | Play using Rift | Play using Reboot

-v4.5 - 23,0 GB | Blast Off┃ Play using Rift | Play using REboot (but keep in mind that 4.5 has a memory leak issue unless you use the one with CL-4166199)
+v4.5 - 23,0 GB | Blast Off┃ Play using Rift | Play using Reboot (but keep in mind that 4.5 has a memory leak issue unless you use the one with CL-4166199)

 v5.30 - 26,2 GB | Cube Spawning┃ Play using REboot | Play using Carbon